Wintershall in Norway

 Partnership between Wintershall & Equinor Energy AS

-Wintershall is one of the major producers on the Norwegian Continental Shelf.
-One of the key factors for growth is the asset swap with the Norwegian company Statoil, which was completed successfully in 2013.
-As part of the deal with Statoil, Wintershall acquired shares in the three producing fields Brage, Gjøa and Vega.
+Wintershall has become one of the major oil and gas producers on the Norwegian Continental Shelf.
+One of the key factors for growth was two asset deals with the Norwegian company Equinor Energy AS.
+As part of the these agreements, Wintershall acquired the operatorships of Brage and Vega, ownership in the producing field Gjøa and the development of Aasta Hansteen and Polarled, in addition to several other licenses.
 Brage became Wintershall’s first operatorship of a production platform in Norway.